discordjs/guide/guide/popular-topics/canvas.md

 The end goal will be to display the user's avatar and nickname.

-After importing the Canvas module and initializing it, you should load the images.
-With Canvas, you have to specify where the image comes from first, naturally, and then specify how it gets loaded into the actual Canvas using `context`, which you will use to interact with Canvas.
+After importing the @napi-rs/canvas module and initializing it, you should load the images.
+With @napi-rs/canvas, you have to specify where the image comes from first, naturally, and then specify how it gets loaded into the actual Canvas using `context`, which you will use to interact with Canvas.

 ::: tip
-`canvas` works almost identical to HTML5 Canvas.
+`@napi-rs/canvas` works almost identical to HTML5 Canvas.
 You can read the HTML5 Canvas tutorials on [w3Schools](https://www.w3schools.com/html/html5_canvas.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) for more information later!
 :::

 ```js {5-8}